-This is one of many articles in the Author’s Astronomy Digest including two others about refractors.
+This is one of over 100 articles in the Author’s Astronomy Digest including two others about refractors.

 Short Focal Length Refractors